 Details regarding the pending settlement of a class action lawsuit filed against Apple on behalf of G3 owners who have upgraded to Mac OS X are now

-of the lawsuit in early 2002.
+broke the news of the lawsuit in early 2002.
 The Los Angeles, Calif.-based law firm of King & Ferlauto, LLP.

 The suit claimed that Apple had violated the California Consumer Legal Remedies Act by failing to support certain G3-equipped Mac models with the same features in Mac OS X available to later systems, after saying in a 1998 press release that Mac OS X would be “fully optimized” for G3 systems.